agongi/study/java/closure/README.md

 ```

 #### Lambda
-A Interface or abstract class that has **only one** method can be used in lambda expression.
+A Interface or abstract class that has **only one abstract method** can be used in lambda expression.

 They can be declared @FunctionalInterface annotation.